kepair/heating-remote/README.md

 [More info here](https://pedroir.nz/blog/heating_remote/)

-Branch gif is the most updated.
+Branch `gif` is the most updated.

-Using the default Sapper template, I built an App to control the heating remotely.
+This is a basic Node web app that contains a button.
+Using a Raspberry Pi and a relay, you can control any circuit (on/off).
+I built this to control the heating in my house by connecting the relay to the boiler (I don't have a thermostate).

-My heating didn't have a thermostate, and I had a Raspberry Pi and a relay laying around the room.
+The web app was built using the default template of [Sapper](https://sapper.svelte.dev/docs/) template.
+The main page contains a button that calls the endpoint `/relay.json`.
+It supports GET and POST requests:

-Now I can control the heating from a website, with a button.
+- GET: Answers with the current state of the relay

-As a next step, I'd like to also have a thermometer to have a proper thermostate so I set a desired temperature.
+- POST: Switches the state of the relay.

-Please open issues or send and email to irekepa@gmail.
+When loading the main page, a GET request is done to show the right state any time you load the app.